Julie Travel Inspiration 14 Comments

 Best Zermatt Hike

 We wrapped up our visit to Switzerland with a long stay in Lausanne.
 This great city also makes a handy home base for exploring the French side of Switzerland.
-Hiking around the Gastlosen and visiting Gruyere were the highlights for us.
+Hiking around the Gastlosen and visiting Gruyeres were the highlights for us.

 Lausanne Switzerland